DeterminateSystems/nix-installer/README.md

 ## Motivations

-The current Nix install scripts do an excellent job, however they are difficult to maintain.
+The current Nix install scripts do a good job, however they are difficult to maintain.
 Subtle differences in the shell implementations and certain characteristics of bash scripts make it difficult to make meaningful changes to the installer.

-Our team wishes to experiment with the idea of an installer in a more structured language and see if this is a worthwhile alternative.
-Along the way, we are also exploring a few other ideas, such as:
+The Determinate Nix installer has numerous advantages:

+* keeping an installation receipt for easy uninstallation
 * offering users a chance to review an accurate, calculated install plan
-* having 'planners' which can create appropriate install plans
+* having 'planners' which can create appropriate install plans for complicated targets
-* keeping an installation receipt for uninstallation
 * offering users with a failing install the chance to do a best-effort revert
-* doing whatever tasks we can in parallel

-So far, our explorations have been quite fruitful, so we wanted to share and keep exploring.
+* improving performance by maximizing parallel operations

 ## Usage